Vitālijs Maksimenko: Bruk-Bet Termalica Nieciecza

-On 30 June 2017 he signed a contract with Polish side Bruk-Bet Termalica Nieciecza.
+On 30 June 2017 he signed a contract with a Polish club named Bruk-Bet Termalica Nieciecza.

 International career

 Maksimenko has been a member of Latvian under-19 and under-21 levels.
-On 15 August 2012 he was firstly called up to the Latvia national football team for a friendly match against Montenegro.
+On 15 August 2012 he was firstly called from the Latvia national football team for a friendly match against Montenegro.
 Maksimenko made his full international debut on 6 February 2013 in a 3–0 friendly match defeat against Japan, coming on as a substitute in the 72nd minute and replacing Vladimirs Kamešs.